andi-netizen/login-page-html/README.md

 this code is very responsive to mobile view (width : 768px) and Desktop view.

-im only using HTMl, CSS, and Vanila Javascript.
+im only using HTML, CSS, and Vanila Javascript.

 ![image](https://github.com/user-attachments/assets/ccee9ccd-bfca-4934-a8ac-7e72d6b80baa)